jahid-razan/Dashboards/README.md

 #### 3. [Last 3 months trend of stock Development per Sales Class](https://dub01.online.tableau.com/#/site/hblonlinesite/views/StockDevlopmentPerSalesClass/StockTrendDashboard?:iid=1)

+The sql code for the dashboard can be found [here](https://github.com/jahidrazan/Codes/blob/main/stock_devlopment_per_sales_class.sql)

+To see the historical trend of stock, the api_history table is used.
+FULL_ORDER_HISTORY table is used to show the [revenue comparison trend in the dashboard](https://dub01.online.tableau.com/#/site/hblonlinesite/views/StockDevlopmentPerSalesClass/RevenueandStockDevlopment?:iid=5).

 #### 4. [Weekly Stock Insights Bigquery Dashboard](https://lookerstudio.google.com/reporting/83a55b9f-dcd2-4342-b6c1-863cbc5021f8/page/tNy8B)

 This is a data studio dashboard.
 Primarily used for weekly reporting of data via an excel file.